JEdwardsK/SEI-Project-4/README.md

 ### Wins/ Challenges

 Working on the project had a few challenges.
 Hardware issues meant losing connections to the psql databases occasionally.
-I had also setup the backend with Python 3.9, not realising that my partner had not updated from Python 3.8 installed instead
+I had also setup the backend with Python 3.9, not realising that my partner had not updated from Python 3.8 installed instead.

 Working with the search form, I felt that it could have been written in a more efficient manner, possibly through regex.
 Initially I wanted to handle it through a backend request, but couldn't work out how to do so.
 I also hadn't worked with svgs before.

-Overall the project was good at solidifying some of the knowledge using django, whilst highlighting areas to expand knowledge and skills.### Known Errors
+Overall the project was good at solidifying some of the knowledge using django, whilst highlighting areas to expand knowledge and skills.

+### Known Errors

 - Font works on Chrome but not Firefox
 - Theme change works on chrome, hit and miss on Firefox